GooseMod/OpenAsar/faq.md

 Most likely, as any slight modification to Discord at all counts as breaking it.
 You shouldn't really be that worried though, as there is very little history of anyone being banned just for modding.

 ### Does OpenAsar support X mod?
 Most likely, yes!
-OpenAsar is known to widely support BD, PC, GM, and others.
-It's very unlikely to cause any issues with your mods.
+OpenAsar is very unlikely to cause any issues with your mods.

 ### Does OpenAsar update itself?
 Yes, with a catch.
 On Windows it works out of the box, however on macOS or Linux you'll need to change the permissions for the entire resources folder for it to work.